Baptist Health South Florida: Violations and settlements

-COVID-19 pandemic
+2021 fundraising

-During the COVID-19 pandemic, the fundraising foundation for Baptist Health South Florida sent emails to 3,000 wealthy donors to inform them those who made six-figure financial contributions would be eligible for vaccines at a time when vaccines were in short supply.
+In 2021, during the COVID-19 pandemic, the fundraising foundation for Baptist Health South Florida sent emails to 3,000 wealthy donors to inform them those who made six-figure financial contributions would be eligible for vaccines at a time when vaccines were in short supply.
 When asked by Politico, Baptist Health South Florida refused to divulge how many of the donors were ultimately vaccinated.